-In Kansas, "sexual assault" includes numerous criminal offenses such as rape, sexual battery, and indecent liberties with a child, etc. Definitions for those terms can be found in Kansas Statutes, Chapter 21, Article 55 at http://www.kslegislature.org/li/b2015 16/statute/021 000 0000 chapter/021 055 0000 article/.
+In Kansas, "sexual assault" includes numerous criminal offenses such as rape, sexual battery, and indecent liberties with a child, etc. Definitions for those terms can be found in Kansas Statutes, Chapter 21, Article 55 at www.kslegislature.org/li_2016/b2015_16/statute/021_000_0000_chapter/021_055_0000_article/.

-In order to constitute Sexual Misconduct, conduct must be unwelcome or non-consensual.
+In order to constitute Sexual Harassment or sexual misconduct, conduct must be unwelcome or non-consensual.
 Conduct is unwelcome when the other person does not solicit or invite it and regards it as undesirable or offensive.
 The fact that a person may accept the conduct does not mean that he/she welcomes or consents to it.

-Sexual Misconduct and sexual assault violate the dignity of individuals, impede the realization of JCCC's educational goals, are unlawful and will not be tolerated.
+Sexual Harassment, sexual misconduct and sexual assault violate the dignity of individuals, impede the realization of JCCC's educational goals, are unlawful and will not be tolerated.
 Specifically, such conduct is a form of illegal discrimination in violation of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972 and The Kansas Act Against Discrimination and could lead to arrest and criminal prosecution and carry severe penalties include fines and jail time.
-Any behavior, which causes the sexual abuse/assault of another person, will not be tolerated and is a violation of the College's Student Code of Conduct and the personnel policies and may result insanctions such as: warnings, probation, suspension or expulsion for students and warning, suspension, demotion or termination of employment for employees.
+Any behavior, which causes the sexual abuse/assault of another person, will not be tolerated and is a violation of the College's Student Code of Conduct Policy 319.01 and personnel policies and may result in sanctions such as: warnings, probation, suspension or expulsion for students and warning, suspension, demotion or termination of employment for employees.
 Disciplinary action on the part of the College does not preclude the possibility of criminal charges against the individual.